ruthikan/End-to-End-Machine-Learning-Projects/Linear_Regression/README.md

 ---

-## 🙋‍♀️ About Me
+## About Me

-Hi, I’m Ruthika Nalajala – an aspiring Machine Learning Engineer currently learning through IntelPath and hands-on projects.
+Hi, I’m Ruthika Nalajala – an aspiring Machine Learning Engineer currently learning through Intellipaat and hands-on projects.
 This is part of my end-to-end ML portfolio for showcasing practical knowledge.

 🔗 Let’s connect on [LinkedIn](https://www.linkedin.com/in/ruthika-nalajala-73127628b/)